osavkovic/CompactTRPQ/README.md

 In particular,

-* **appendix.pdf** contains all proofs and complete inductive definitions for all four representations.
+* **appendix.pdf** contains all proofs and complete inductive definitions for the four representations.
 * The folder '**code**' contains SQL queries used in the experiments and instructions on how to run the queries.